hashicorp/terraform-provider-aws/website/docs/r/bedrockagent_knowledge_base.html.markdown

     * `metadata_field` – (Required) The name of the field in which Amazon Bedrock stores metadata about the vector store.
     * `text_field` – (Required) The name of the field in which Amazon Bedrock stores the raw text from your data.
 The text is split according to the chunking strategy you choose.
     * `vector_field` – (Required) The name of the field in which Amazon Bedrock stores the vector embeddings for your data sources.

+MongoDB Atlas Configuration supports the following:

+* `collection_name` – (Required) The name of the collection in the MongoDB Atlas database.
+* `credentials_secret_arn` – (Required) The ARN of the secret that you created in AWS Secrets Manager that is linked to your MongoDB Atlas database.
+* `database_name` – (Required) The name of the database in the MongoDB Atlas database.
+* `field_mapping` – (Required) Contains the names of the fields to which to map information about the vector store.
+    * `metadata_field` – (Required) The name of the field in which Amazon Bedrock stores metadata about the vector store.
+    * `text_field` – (Required) The name of the field in which Amazon Bedrock stores the raw text from your data.
+The text is split according to the chunking strategy you choose.
+    * `vector_field` – (Required) The name of the field in which Amazon Bedrock stores the vector embeddings for your data sources.
+* `vectorIndexName` – (Required) The name of the vector index.
+* `endpointServiceName` – (Required) The name of the service that hosts the MongoDB Atlas database.
+* `endpoint` – (Required) The endpoint URL of the MongoDB Atlas database.

 ## Attribute Reference